Napa Valley Wine Train

 The Napa Valley Wine Train is owned by Noble House Hotels & Resorts — a collection of luxury hotels and resorts.

-Our rail line was built in 1864 by San Francisco’s first millionaire, Samuel Brannan, to transport visitors to his spa resort of Calistoga.
+Our Wine Train rail line was built in 1864 by California’s first millionaire, Samuel Brannan, to transport visitors to his spa resort of Calistoga.
 Shortly afterwards, the railroad became the property of California Pacific Railroad.
 Visit our Saving Napa’s Rail Line page to learn more about this history.

 The Napa Valley Wine Train began gourmet dining service September 16, 1989.